Connect with us

 Onkyo and Klipsch are actually sister companies, both under the “Premium Audio Companies” umbrella of Gentex.
 Gentex acquired the companies in 2024 and have shown their commitment to both brands with a flurry of new product introductions at this year’s CES show.

 The speakers included in this bundle are the Klipsch Cinema Reference 5.1.4 -channel system.
-This complete package includes a dedicated center channel speaker, a powered subwoofer and four satellite speakers which include up-firing reflective drivers for immersive surround formats such as Dolby Atmos and DTS:X. In the right room, with reflective ceilings, this system can provide a dynamic and involving immersive soundstage for multi-channel music and movies, with sound coming from all directions and excellent, articulate dialog reproduction.
+This complete package includes a dedicated center channel speaker, a powered subwoofer and four satellite speakers which include up-firing reflective drivers for height effects in immersive surround formats such as Dolby Atmos and DTS:X. In the right room, with reflective ceilings, this system can provide a dynamic and involving immersive soundstage for multi-channel music and movies, with sound coming from all directions and excellent, articulate dialog reproduction.

 With the RZ30 receiver’s built-in DIRAC Live room correction, you can optimize the system sound for your specific room.
 You could even add a second subwoofer thanks to the dual independent subwoofer outputs on the receiver.
-But we’ve gotten great results with just the single powered sub included in the package.
+But we’ve gotten great results from this system with just the single powered sub included in the package.

 The Bottom Line